SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise6.md

 <kbd>![](images/query9rollup.png)</kbd>

-The rollup query now computes **topn_add_agg(url::text)** which adds top 1000 urls to the **top_urls_1000** jsonb column.
+3.The rollup query now computes **topn_add_agg(url::text)** which adds top 1000 urls to the **top_urls_1000** jsonb column.
 To handle the late data usecase, there is also topn_union which appends the newly created topn/jsonb object to the already existing topn/jsonb object.

-3.Open **New Query**, then copy and paste the following to execute the updated function.
+4.Open **New Query**, then copy and paste the following to execute the updated function.

 ```
 SELECT rollup_http_request();